Banner for the Dakota Territory Air Museum blog banner.

 The Polar Pumpkin

-This bright orange Cessna 185 N90SN is the only single-engine airplane ever flown solo to both the North and South Poles by the same pilot.
-North Dakota native and Alaskan bush pilot, Art Mortvedt landed at the South Pole in 1999 and the North Pole in 2013 while conducting scientific research about polar explorations for NASA and the University of Innsbruck.
+This bright orange Cessna 185 (N90SN) is the only single-engine airplane ever flown solo to both the North and South Poles by the same pilot.
+North Dakota native Art Mortvedt completed these historic flights in 1999 and 2013.
+During both trips, he also conducted scientific research for NASA and the University of Innsbruck.

 Supermarine Spitfire Mk IX

-One of only about 10 Mk IX Spitfires still flying today, “Half-Stork” is a World War II-era fighter that flew 74 combat missions across Europe.
-First flown in 1936, it served with both the Polish and Free French air forces, including a flight over Normandy just nine days after D-Day.
-This rare aircraft offers visitors an up-close look at a true icon of aviation and military history.
+One of only about 10 Spitfire Mk IX aircraft still flying, “Half-Stork” is a true World War II icon.
+It flew 74 combat missions across Europe and later served with both the Polish and Free French air forces.
+Most notably, it flew over Normandy just nine days after D-Day.
+Today, visitors can see this legendary aircraft up close.

 Huey Helicopter